Sander-Brilman/php-website-template/readme.md

 # Template
-#### To setup the template (Its realy easy) read **Setup guide**
+#### To setup the template read *Setup guide* (Its realy easy)
 <br>
-A basic php backend website template.

-- Redirects all requests to `index.php` allowing for custom url's and 404 pages.
+This is a php backend website template that redirects all requests to `index.php` allowing for custom url's and 404 pages.

+A few perks are:

-- Easy way to make new pages and load custom stylesheets.
+- Easy way to create new pages and load custom css and js files on them.
 - Has SEO build into it
+- A clean way of dealing with forms and redirects
 - Always include header and footer on a every page

 ### Must-reads:
+#### I highly recommend you read these BEFORE you start working with the template
 - **Setup guide > Required values (Important!)**
 - **How to use > links on the webpage (Important!)**
 - **Default files & settings (!Important)**